nfes-org/nfes-org.github.io/_posts/2015-12-02-InSituStressTestingwithuseofWi.md

 ---
 title: "In-Situ Stress Testing with use of Wireline Formation Tester.
-Update on the Latest Developments"
+Update on the Latest Developments (Vladislav Achourov, Schlumberger)"
 tags: presentation
 ---